Voting begins in U.K. election dominated by Brexit, terror attacks

-LONDON — Polling stations were open across Britain Thursday in an election dominated by looming Brexit negotiations and recent deadly terror attacks.
+LONDON — Polling stations opened across the U.K. early Thursday in an election dominated by looming Brexit negotiations and recent deadly terror attacks.

-Prime Minister Theresa May called the snap election in the hope of increasing her Conservative Party's majority in Parliament, strengthening her hand in European Union exit talks.
+Prime Minister Theresa May called the snap election in the hope of increasing her Conservative Party's majority in Parliament, strengthening her hand in divorce talks with the European Union.

 She had been expected to win comfortably, but a faltering campaign has reduced her poll lead over the left-wing Labour Party.